biolab/orange3-datafusion/doc/IMDbactors.md

 Description
 -----------

-This widget gives you the access IMDb data sets on actors and movies.
+This widget gives you the access [IMDb](https://en.wikipedia.org/wiki/Internet_Movie_Database) ata sets on actors and movies.
 It outputs either a movie-actor relation matrix, an actor-actor relation matrix or both.

 ![IMDb widget](images/IMDbActors-stamped.png)